php42/TPDP-Dev-Tools/README.md

 The reason for this is that the entire file format is not always known, so this allows edits to be made to the known portions of existing files.
 Be prepared to bust out some python scripts or something because some of these produce large quantities of json.
 Invoke with --help for syntax.

+Note that this tool *recursively scans the entire target directory tree* so be careful where you point it.

 ##LibTPDP
 This is a c++ static library that provides facilities for manipulating the games various binary formats, including the archives themselves.